gpii-ops/vagrant-gpii-ci/README.md

 The recommended dependencies are:

- * Virtualbox 5.1.14 or 5.0.32
+ * Virtualbox 5.2 or higher
- * Vagrant 1.9.2
+ * Vagrant 2.0.0 or higher

-Working with vms
+Working with VMs
 ----------------

-No Vagrantfile is required if a file [.vagrant.yml](vagrant.yml.template) is found in the root of the repository.
+No Vagrantfile is required if a [.vagrant.yml](vagrant.yml.template) file is found in the root of the repository.

 The name of the file can be override using the environment variable `VAGRANT_CI_FILE`.